How to perform mail merge using Dictionary as data source

 A complete working example of how to perform Mail merge using Dictionary as data source in Word document in C# can be downloaded from Mail merge using Dictionary.zip.

-Take a moment to peruse the documentation, where you can find basic Word document processing options along with features like mail merge, merge and split documents, find and replace text in the Word document, protect the Word documents, and most importantly PDF and Image conversions with code examples.
+Take a moment to peruse the documentation, where you can find basic Word document processing options along with features like mail merge, merge and split documents, find and replace text in the Word document, protect the Word documents, and most importantly, PDF and image conversions with code examples.

-Starting with v16.2.0.x, if you reference Syncfusion® assemblies from trial setup or from the NuGet feed, include a license key in your projects.
-Refer to link to learn about generating and registering Syncfusion® license key in your application to use the components without trail message.
+Starting with v16.2.0.x, if you reference Syncfusion® assemblies from a trial setup or from the NuGet feed, include a license key in your projects.
+Refer to the link to learn about generating and registering the Syncfusion® license key in your application to use the components without a trial message.